 Floating on the Water

-The child stands on the pool floor with arms stretched out to the sides.
-Then, they lean slightly forward and lift their feet off the bottom, positioning themselves in a prone position on the water.
-The head is also placed on the water, facing straight down so that the entire face is submerged.
-This position is held for at least 5 seconds.
-This exercise primarily trains the two core elements: water acclimation and floating.
+The child stands on the pool floor with arms stretched out to the sides, leans slightly forward, and lifts the feet off the bottom into a prone position on the water.
+The face goes fully into the water, looking straight down.
+The position is held for at least 5 seconds.
+Trains water acclimation and floating.

 Use mat as aid

-Use a swim mat.
-Have the child lie in the airplane position on the mat, and correct their leg and arm positioning as needed.
-The child should then place their face in the water and hold their breath for five seconds.
-After practicing several times with the mat, you can remove it with prior warning.
-The mat provides stability, allowing the child to lift their legs off the floor effortlessly.
-Alternatively, you can support the child with both arms, but this is less convenient.
+The child lies in the airplane position on a swim mat — correct the leg and arm positioning as needed — then places their face in the water and holds their breath for five seconds.
+After several practice rounds, remove the mat with prior warning.
+The mat provides stability so the child can lift the legs off the floor effortlessly; supporting with both arms works too, but is less convenient.

 Free fall